 The Pillow Top Option will cost you between $240 and $500 extra, depending on what size mattress you’re adding it to.
 With the addition, you get an extra 2″ of latex foam, which helps to soften up the bed.

 Without the topper, this is a firm bed.
 With the topper, it softens up to about a medium-firm.
 Either way, this probably isn’t for anyone looking for a cozy, sink-in feel from their mattress.
 In other words, if you like memory foam, Avocado isn’t the bed for you.
-If, however, you want a responsive, durable, thick mattress, Avocado could be the one for you.
+If, however, you want a responsive, durable and thick mattress, Avocado could be the right choice for you.

 Both with and without the extra couple inches of foam (from the optional topper), though, the Avocado is great in terms of responsiveness.
 It bounces back quickly after being depressed, which means you won’t be leaving a you-shaped canyon behind when you turn over during the night.
 Here’s an example of just how quick Avocado is in responding to pressure.